The Layoff Guide

 You must have earned at least $2,028 in your highest quarter.

-To qualify for unemployment benefits in Texas, you must meet these requirements:
+To qualify for unemployment benefits in Texas, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

-• You must be physically able and available to work
+• You are physically able and available for full-time Texas work

 1. 1Visit twc.texas.gov and select 'Apply for Benefits'